lucasnscr/serverless-spring-native/Readme.md

 # Serverless Architecture with Spring Native

-### Project description
-Project that builds an group of the function running GraalVM, Spring Native and Spring Cloud Functions.

-## Installation ##

-It is necessary to install some items:
-- Docker
-- Maven
-- GraalVM
-- Localstack
-- Spring Cloud Functions

 ### Serveless Architecture

 Serverless differs from other cloud computing models in that the cloud provider is responsible for managing both the cloud infrastructure and the scaling of apps.
 Serverless apps are deployed in containers that automatically launch on demand when called.